CBAM timeline, deadlines and phases: What to expect in 2026

 Between October 1, 2023 and June 30, 2024, companies could use default values provided by the European Commission to estimate emissions without any quantitative limit.

-Starting from July 1, 2024 (Q3 2024), importers are expected to report actual emissions data, verified and calculated in accordance with the EU's CBAM methodology.
+Starting from July 1, 2024 (Q3 2024), importers were expected to report actual emissions data, verified and calculated in accordance with the EU's CBAM methodology.
 For complex goods, the use of default values is limited to a maximum of 20% of total emissions reported.
 This requires importers to establish robust data collection processes with their non-EU suppliers well in advance of the reporting deadlines.

-Definitive phase (from 1 January 2026 onward)
+Definitive phase (as of 1 January 2026 onward)

 Failure to surrender the required number of certificates will result in a penalty of €100 per excess tonne of CO₂.